Expungement Lawyer in Louisiana and Mississippi

 If you are eligible to have your record cleared, you must first complete your sentence, pay all fines, and finish any required classes or community service.
 You cannot have any pending charges, and there may be a probationary period before you can start the expungement process.
 After all requirements are fulfilled, expungement lawyer Thomas V. Alonzo will file a petition with the court where your arrest or conviction occurred.
 If the judge grants your expungement, the court will notify the FBI, the District Attorney’s office, police department and sheriff offices in your city and parish to destroy all documents and information relating to your arrest.

-Call expungement lawyer Thomas V. Alonzo at (337) 704-2615 or (601) 944-1980 to see if you are eligible to have your record expunged in the states of Louisiana, Mississippi, Texas and Georgia.
+Call Louisiana expungement lawyer Thomas V. Alonzo at to see if you are eligible to have your record expunged.
 All initial consultations are free.